AliciaTransmuted/rEFInd-indulgence/README.md

 ![Screenshot](https://i.imgur.com/nKtPOUp.png)

 # rEFInd-indulgence
-rEFInd-indulgence is a luxurious soft leather icon theme for the rEFInd UEFI boot manager
+rEFInd-indulgence is a luxurious soft leather icon theme with a custom hand stitched font for the rEFInd UEFI boot manager

 [rEFInd](http://www.rodsbooks.com/refind/) is a boot manager for UEFI systems and scans for kernels & EFI at boot.